niharika2810/ToastHandler/README.md

 # ToastHandler
 Reference from [StackOverFlow](https://stackoverflow.com/questions/51532449/fatal-exception-android-view-windowmanagerbadtokenexception-unable-to-add-wind)

 An Android library wrapper for handling Toast BadTokenException happening on Android API level 25 and showing Toast smoothly on All Android versions.
+Have also handled some memory leaks and created ToastHandler as Singleton(lazy-loading) for better performance.

 ### Usage